 Providers interested in learning more about telemedicine/telehealth can find a toolkit here.
 There are 14 videos on Practice and Clinical Issues.
-These focus on the efficacy of telehealth and tips on making clinical interventions successful and would be helpful for agency owners, professional and none professional staff.
+These focus on the efficacy of telehealth andtips on making clinical interventions successful and would be helpful for agency owners, professional and non-professional staff.
 They are all very short and include a written summary of video content.

 - o Child and Adolescent Telepsychiatry

-- Clinical Documentation
+- o Clinical Documentation

 - o Clinical and Therapeutic Modalities

-- Geriatric Telepsychiatry
+- o Geriatric Telepsychiatry

-- Individual Models of Care
+- o Individual Models of Care

-- Inpatient Telepsychiatry
+- o Inpatient Telepsychiatry

-- Patient Safety and Emergency Management
+- o Patient Safety and Emergency Management

-- Rural and Remote Practice Settings
+- o Rural and Remote Practice Settings

-- Standard of Care and State Based Regulations
+- o Standard of Care and State Based Regulations

-- Telepsychiatry Practice Guidelines
+- o Telepsychiatry Practice Guidelines

-- Team Based Integrated Care
+- o Team Based Integrated Care

-- Team Based Models of Care
+- o Team Based Models of Care

 - o Use of Telepsychiatry in Cross-Cultural Settings

 - Visual and Non-Verbal Considerations